Neutral / cushion / high arch

 Flex grooves allow the platform to bend in conjunction with the wearer’s foot.
 The toe-off phase of the gait cycle is the one that benefits from this design.

 Flytefoam® makes up the majority of the GT 2000 6 Lite-Show’s cushioning unit.
 It’s a lightweight material that offers a responsive ride.
 It has organic super-fibers to bolster its structure and prevent sagging.
+The material is also utilized in the GT 2000 6, which is the base shoe of this model.

 The heel and forefoot sections of the platform have GEL® cushioning units in them.
 These silicon-based gels work to absorb impact shock during the foot-strike, thus easing the underfoot experience.